 Most institutions will, of course, want to retain full access to the EU and the UK, but there are many different locations that could support achieving that goal.
 Factors like political stability, economic indicators, capital regulation, minimum presence requirements, offshoring and outsourcing constraints should all play a role in your decision.
 In addition, this is a chance to examine single versus multiple location strategy objectives.

 We’ll all be watching the Brexit negotiations closely as they unfold, but now’s not the time to sit back and wait.
-If you’re interested in discussing your post-Brexit location strategy, get in touch with me directly at email@example.com.
+If you would like to discuss this topic further or get additional information, please email email@example.com.